SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-29-anger-among-vaccinated.md

 [1] 0.09826564 0.35155238
 ```

-So that's a nice wide confidence interval, from 9.8% &ndash; 35.1% per 6 months.
-In fact,
+So that's a nice wide 95% confidence interval, from 9.8% &ndash; 35.1% over 6 months of
-it's wide enough to make this not terribly meaningful: they've shown long COVID in
+observations.
+In fact, it's wide enough to make this not terribly meaningful: they've
-breakthrough cases _can_ happen, but we don't have much information on how often beyond a
+shown long COVID in breakthrough cases _can_ happen, but we don't have much information on
-vague sense that it might be more than we'd like.
+how often beyond a vague sense that it might be more than we'd like.

 That's what exploratory studies are like, with very small samples.
 But now somebody else
 can use this to design an adequately powered study of long COVID breakthrough infections,